What Does a DCIS Special Agent Do?

 Criminal investigations into matters related to the U.S. Department of Defense are handled by the Defense Criminal Investigative Service (DCIS), which is part of the Office of the Inspector General.

-While agents investigate cases that specifically impact the Defense Department, they may be investigating private citizens or companies that do business with the government.
+While agents investigate cases that specifically impact the Defense Department, they may investigate private citizens or companies that do business with the government.

 DCIS Special Agent Duties & Responsibilities